- Canadian telco monopolists run the show: The CRTC just put Teksavvy out of business.

 What I found particularly striking, though, was the history of location privacy in Google's settings.
 At one point, the company made it easy to turn off location tracking, and then was aghast when users disabled tracking in droves.

 This is surprising given how strong the power of defaults is: most users never change any settings.
-The fact that users disabled location tracking widely and immediately speaks volumes about what how people value location privacy.
+The fact that users disabled location tracking widely and immediately speaks volumes about how much people value location privacy.

 But despite this "revealed preference" (to use econo-jargon), Google's response wasn't to turn location tracking off by default – rather, it responded by using dark patterns to turn tracking back on and make it nearly impossible to disable again.